-- to advise the Minister if there is a need to inform the public about the risks and general problems posed by certain products or specific services;
+- Providing advice to the Minister when the public needs to be informed of risks and general problems with specific products or services;

 - Organising discussions between producers, distributors, users, the government and specialised bodies.